Sheersh123/Kubernetes-Pods/README.md

 Maintainer: Sheersh123
 - GitHub: https://github.com/Sheersh123

-If you'd like, I can:
+---

+Notes
+- I updated the README text and repository layout to match the current structure (the repository organizes examples under the top-level Kubernetes/ directory).
+If your repository contains additional directories or a different layout, I can further adjust the README to reflect them exactly.
+- I can commit this updated README.md to the repository.
+Tell me whether you'd like:
+  1) Commit directly to main (push) — I'll update the file on main, or
-- commit this README.md to a branch and open a pull request,
+  2) Create a new branch and open a pull request (safer for review) — tell me a branch name like update/readme or I'll use update/readme-README-update.
-- or push directly to main (if you prefer and provide permission).